matrix-org/matrix-spec-proposals/proposals/4161-crypto-terminology.md

 ⚠️ Avoid talking about more keys: "the backup key is stored in the secret storage, and this allows us to decrypt the messages keys from key backup".
-Instead, we simply say that both cryptographic identity and message keys are stored in key storage.
+Instead, we simply say that both identity and message keys are stored in key storage.

 ⚠️ Avoid using "key backup" to talk about storing message keys: this is too